AgarwalConsulting/distributed-design-patterns-training/slides.md

 class: center, middle

 **Example:** In a distributed database with a leader-follower architecture, a user query for a read-heavy operation might be routed to a follower replica to reduce latency and leader load.

 ---
 class: center, middle

+### Linearizability vs Serializability

+---
+class: center, middle

+**Linearizability** and **serializability** are both concepts in the context of concurrent systems, particularly in databases and distributed systems.

+---
+class: center, middle

+They are concerned with how operations on shared data are ordered to ensure consistency and correctness.

+---
+class: center, middle

+However, they are distinct in terms of their definitions and the guarantees they provide.

+---
+class: center, middle

+#### Linearizability

+---
+class: center, middle

+Linearizability is a consistency model often applied to concurrent data structures or systems that provides the strongest guarantee for the ordering of operations.

+---

+A system is linearizable if the results of all operations (such as reads and writes) can be ordered in such a way that:

+1. Each operation appears to take effect instantaneously at some point between its start and end times.

+2. The global order of these operations must respect the real-time order of events.
+If one operation happens before another, this order must be respected in the linearized order.

+---

+##### Key characteristics of Linearizability

+- **Real-time consistency**: Operations are ordered in a way that reflects their real-time execution.

+- **Atomicity**: Each operation is seen as a single, indivisible event.

+- **Global view**: There is a single, global order of operations that all processes observe, which helps to avoid ambiguity about the results of operations.

+---
+class: center, middle

+**Use cases**: Often used in systems requiring very high consistency, like real-time databases and distributed systems where operations need to be perceived as happening instantaneously at some point in time.

+---
+class: center, middle

+#### Serializability

+---
+class: center, middle

+Serializability is a concept mostly used in the context of database transactions, ensuring that the execution of transactions on a database is equivalent to some serial (non-concurrent) execution of those transactions.

+---

+A schedule of database transactions is serializable if it is equivalent to some serial schedule.
+In a serial schedule, transactions are executed one after the other, without overlapping.

+- The outcome of executing the transactions in a serial schedule is the same as executing the transactions concurrently, while ensuring no conflicts (like reading/writing the same data) violate the consistency of the database.

+---

+##### Key characteristics of Serializability

+- **Isolation**: Transactions are isolated from each other, ensuring that the effects of concurrent transactions do not interfere with each other.

+- **Conflict serializability**: The schedule is serializable if it can be transformed into a serial schedule by swapping non-conflicting transactions (transactions that don't write to the same data).

+- **Global order**: Serializability ensures that the final state of the database is the same as if the transactions had been executed one after the other.

+---
+class: center, middle

+**Use cases**: Typically used in relational database management systems (RDBMS) to ensure that transactions are consistent and do not result in incorrect data due to concurrency issues.

+---

+#### Key Differences between Linearizability & Serializability

+`1.` **Scope**

+- Linearizability applies to single operations or small sets of operations (e.g., on a distributed data structure).

+- Serializability applies to entire transactions or schedules of operations within databases.

+`2.` **Focus**

+- Linearizability ensures operations appear instantaneous and are ordered in real time.

+- Serializability ensures that transactions in a database, even when executed concurrently, do not produce results that would differ from a serial execution.

+.caveat[(1/2)]

+---

+`3.` **Real-time guarantees**

+- Linearizability imposes a real-time order, respecting the actual sequence of events in a system.

+- Serializability does not impose such real-time guarantees but ensures that the final result is as though transactions were executed sequentially.

+`4.` **Strength**

+- Linearizability is stronger because it requires a total order of operations, with a real-time perspective.

+- Serializability focuses on ensuring the consistency of the result, not necessarily the real-time order.

+.caveat[(2/2)]

+---
+class: center, middle

+In summary, **linearizability** is a stronger, real-time ordering guarantee for operations in concurrent systems, while **serializability** is a consistency model used in databases that ensures the correctness of concurrent transactions through an abstract serial ordering.

+---

+- **Linearizability** ensures that operations appear instantaneous, often used in distributed systems or data structures with real-time ordering.

+- **Serializability** ensures that a set of transactions in a database system behaves as if they were executed sequentially without interference, often ensuring that no conflicting updates break consistency.

+---
+class: center, middle